 Lucinda Dalrymple is co-founder of Coughlan Academies, a music school serving students in Ballard and the Sammamish Plateau.
 She has a B. Mus.
-From McGill University in Montreal, her Kodaly certification, and is currently finishing a Master’s degree in Education from Seattle Pacific University.
+From McGill University in Montreal, her Kodaly certification, and a Master’s degree in Education from Seattle Pacific University.

-Lucinda is a music specialist at The Evergreen School and is currently President of Northwest Kodaly Educators.
+Lucinda is a music specialist at The Evergreen School and is past-President of Northwest Kodaly Educators.
 She has presented sessions in early childhood music education for that organization.

 Kyra Rengstorf is the Director of Choirs at Leota Junior High and Woodinville High School in the Northshore School District.
 She also serves as the music director for the WHS musical theater productions.
 This year she had the distinct honor of serving as the director for the Northshore Elementary Honors Choir.